TyamanovaMargo/speaker_separation/doc/README.md

 # Modular Speaker Separation Pipeline

-**Complete modular pipeline with MossFormer2 separation**
+**Complete modular pipeline with MossFormer2 separation and ClearerVoice-Studio integration**

-Run each preprocessing step independently + MossFormer2 speaker separation.
+Run each preprocessing step independently, use MossFormer2 for separation, or leverage the new ClearerVoice-Studio models for even clearer results.

 Perfect for experimenting, debugging, and getting high-quality 2-speaker separation.